Compose New Mail

 The subject of the original message will be placed in the Subject field with Re: add at the beginning.
 Again it may be edited if you wish.

 If configured in Configuration menu-arrow Preferences menu-arrow Messages menu-arrow Editing, the text of the original message will be quoted in the editor (with the original sender's initials if configured).
+Other options for replying are available there too.

 A Quote button is available - this will quote the whole of the original message - useful if you have not configured to quote automatically as above, but wish to on some occasions.
 If text was selected in the viewer when you pressed the Reply button, pressing the Quote button will place the selected text in the Reply Editor at the cursor position.
 The key combination (Hot Key) CTRL+Q does the same as pressing the Quote button.